pixieapps/mydata-etimologio-bridge/README.md

 ---

-## Authors
+## Author

-- **Konstantinos N. Rokas, Ph.D.** — initial implementation, library refactor, HTML generator
-- **scanmydata** — extended CRUD operations, TODO roadmap, official manual
+Konstantinos N. Rokas, Ph.D.

 Released as a community contribution to the Greek developer ecosystem.
+Feel free to open issues or submit pull requests.